 Everyone from the C-suite to frontline staff has the same view of the organisation and its place in the world.
 They have a common understanding not only of the work that matters, but why it matters as well.
 Rather than generating activity, individuals are focused on creating value and moving the organisation forward.

 There’s a thorough understanding of organisational goals, and why they are worth pursuing.
 Furthermore, there’s a clear connection between individual roles and the organisation’s goals.
 Collaboration and mutual interdependence span the entire organisation resulting in a more efficient division of labour.

-There’s a strong cultural identity, with common language, symbolism and stories ensuring individuals feel personally connected to the organisation.
+There’s a strong cultural identity, with common language, symbolism and stories ensure individuals feel personally connected to the organisation.
 Their group affiliation is a core part of their identity: “I’m a Googler”; “I’m a Microsofty”.
 They feel as though they’re part of something bigger than themselves – it is their organisation; not just something that belongs to shareholders.

-There’s a strong sense that everyone is mutually or reciprocally implicated in the success of the organisation – the organisation succeeds when they succeed and vice versa.
+Everyone feels mutually or reciprocally implicated in the success of the organisation – the organisation succeeds when they succeed and vice versa.
 People are empowered at every level of the organisation and trusted to act in the best interests of the organisation.
 Bound together, the organisation presents a united front, mobilising to achieve group-level goals.

 “Along with the $1.4b acquisition of

 MLC, our ideology was one of the most